 Much of the documentation received by the US and other jurisdictions relates to the 1MDB PetroSaudi joint venture set up in 2009 and it was originally provided by the Swiss national Xavier Justo, who is currently jailed in Thailand owing to denunciations against him by former PetroSaudi colleagues involved in the deal.

-These individuals, currently themselves walking free, include the London based PetroSaudi directors Patrick Mahony and Timothy Buckland.
+These individuals, currently themselves walking free, include the London based PetroSaudi director Patrick Mahony.

-Neither of these men nor Jho Low have attempted to take legal action against Sarawak Report, despite their accusations of fraudulent reporting.
+Neither of this man nor Jho Low have attempted to take legal action against Sarawak Report, despite their accusations of fraudulent reporting.